chromium/chromium/android_webview/docs/java-bridge.md

 of injected objects.
 In accordance with the API definition, methods are invoked on a dedicated thread maintained by WebView.

-Calls to interface methods are synchronous -- JavaScript VM stops and waits for a result to be returned from the invoked method.
+Calls to interface methods are synchronous—JavaScript VM stops and waits for a result to be returned from the invoked method.
 In Chromium, this means that the IPC message sent from a renderer to the browser must be synchronous (such messages are in fact rarely used in Chromium).